MadJaxon/godot-gollama/README.md

 # godot-gollama
-Ollama prompt interface for Godot which includes the contents of all .gd scripts (&amp;.tscn optionally) for reference for the ai
+Ollama prompt interface for Godot which includes the contents of all .gd scripts (&amp;.tscn optionally) for reference for the ai.

 Very bare-bones, but it works \o/